nammenam/master/paper/thesis.typ

 == The Deep Learning Path

 #serif-text()[
-This section explains how mainstream AI solved the Perceptron's problem by abandoning biological realism, The Solution: Backpropagation (1980s): Introduce backpropagation as a powerful, mathematical solution for training multi-layer perceptrons.
+This section explains how mainstream @ai solved the Perceptron's problem by abandoning biological realism, The Solution: Backpropagation (1980s): Introduce backpropagation as a powerful, mathematical solution for training multi-layer perceptrons.
 The Divergence: This is your key argument.
 Explicitly state why backpropagation is not biologically plausible: Non-local learning: A neuron at the beginning of the network needs an "error signal" from the very end.
 The brain doesn't do this.
 Weight Transport Problem: It requires the exact same connection weights to be used for the forward pass (signal) and the backward pass (error), which is not how synapses work.
 The Result: This path led to modern Deep Learning (ANNs, CNNs, Transformers) on GPUs.
 The Problem (Revisited): This is where you circle back to your intro.
 This "engineering" path works, but it led us back to the power and efficiency crisis (von Neumann bottleneck, megawatt models) that you mentioned in Chapter 1.

+The term Artificial Intelligence forms an umbrella over many different techniques that make use of machines to do some intelligent task.
+The most promising way to achieve @ai today is through deep neural networks.
+The neural networks of today are almost exclusively based on the simple perceptron neuron model.
+It is a fairly old idea based on a simple model of how the brain processes information.
+The model of the neuron that it is based on has "synapses" just like the biological one.
+The synapses function as inputs, each with a "weight" (strength).
+When inputs are active, they excite the receiving neuron more or less depending on the strength of this connection
 ]